lyuheng/T-FSM/README.md

 GRAPHPATH: required, the input graph path

-F: required, the user-give support threshold, in terms of Fraction-Score metric
+F: required, the user-given support threshold, in terms of Fraction-Score metric

 T: required, the number of threads